 Posted on

-Spring 2023 Dean’s List
+Fall 2023 Dean’s List

 Posted on

 “Congratulations to the students who have made the UMFK Dean’s & Academic Recognition Lists,” said UMFK’s President Deb Hedeen.
-“The Dean’s List includes full-time students who have earned a 3.2 grade-point average, while the Academic Recognition List acknowledges our part-time students who have also earned a 3.2 GPA.
+“The Dean’s List includes full-time students who have earned a 3.2 grade point average, while the Academic Recognition List acknowledges our part-time students who have also earned a 3.2 GPA.
 Their accomplishments are to be acknowledged and celebrated.
 We are incredibly proud to have these talented students as members of the UMFK community.”

 The University of Maine at Fort Kent is the northernmost campus of the University of Maine System.
 It is the academic center for Acadian and Franco-American culture for the greater Fort Kent area and beyond.
 In addition, the diverse campus offers students a close-knit community experience with an international perspective.